The Rej3ctz: History

-November 11, 2012 they released the CR33ZTAPE, which featured original music and collaborations with some of the top artists and producers in HipHop like DJ Carnage, DJ Mustard, T-Pain, TY$, and more; which also includes single "Peta Griffin".
+November 11, 2012 they released the CR33ZTAPE, which featured original music and collaborations with DJ Carnage, DJ Mustard, T-Pain, T Dolla Sign; it also includes single "Peta Griffin".

-The Rej3ctz released a video for "Solid", off of CR33ZTAPE, which "displays a variety of imagery focusing on politics, like highlights from the campaign speeches from President Obama and First Lady Michelle Obama at the Democratic National Convention.
+The Rej3ctz released a video for "Solid", a track off CR33ZTAPE, which "displays a variety of imagery focusing on politics, like highlights from the campaign speeches from then-President Barack Obama and then-First Lady Michelle Obama.
 They campaigned throughout college campuses to raise awareness and register voters.
 Bounc3, via MTV news, urged fans to turn up to vote.

 In 2012 they were a part of the cast that included Snoop Dogg, YG, The New Boyz, and more for the film, We the Party.
 The Rej3ctz were also featured in the film School Dance written by Nick Cannon and Nile Evans in 2014.

 They collaborated with Dillon Francis for track "All That" with Twista which was also used to help promote the movie Scouts Guide to the Zombie Apocalypse which was released on October 30, 2015.
 The song was also used as the recap for America's Best Dance Crew season 8 finale.

 In 2012 they began experiencing issues with their label head, Seven Aurelius, eventually ending in a lawsuit.

 The Rej3ctz are expected to release their mixtape Homeless Billionaires early 2016.

 According to TMZ, The Rej3ctz' member Jovan "Pee W33" Clayton was arrested in October 2018 for an outstanding domestic battery charge.